We extend warm greetings to those who are new to the Guild, and gratitude

 John a decade earlier.

-Other Gielgud festivities have placed the spotlight on Kevin Kline (in 2002 at
+More recent Gielgud festivities have focused spotlights on Kevin Kline (in 2002 at

 Lincoln Center in Manhattan),